-Lisa Dillon is a Postdoctoral Research Fellow with the School of Optometry and Vision Science and an Honorary Research Fellow at The George Institute for Global Health.
+Lisa Dillon is a Adjunct Associate Lecturer with the School of Optometry and Vision Science and an Honorary Research Fellow at The George Institute for Global Health.
 Lisa's research centres on designing and implementing accessible programs, with the aim of improving the physical and mental health of older Australians with vision impairment.

 Lisa's work involves both qualitative and quantitative research methodology, with a focus on including community partners and end-user perspectives into research design, interpretation and dissemination.
 Using a strengths-based approach, this program of research seeks to enhance research translation through investigating novel and pragmatic solutions which enhance the physical and mental health of those with vision impairment.

 Dillon L, Maiya G A, Keay L, Makoulli M, Dunn H, Vaishali K, Ve R D, Hnade M, Bhat S & Jathanna J S. Epidemiology of fall risk and visual deficits among older people with peripheral neuropathy associated with Type 2 Diabetes Mellitus UNSW-MAHE Collaborative Research Seed Grants.
 2020. $10,000

 Dillon L, Gopinath B, Keay L, Liew G, Craig A & Hackett M. Co-design of evidence-based mental wellbeing programs for patients with AMD based on preferences, accessibility and feasibility.
 SOVS, UNSW, Macular Degeneration Research Grant from the Estate of the late Peter Anthony John Vild.
 2020. $20,000